-Pakistan’s Ambassador to Visit Atlanta Friday to Help Solidify Relations with Georgia - Global Atlanta
+Consul General From Houston Visits Atlanta to Strengthen Georgia Ties With Pakistan - Global Atlanta

 She did say that Pakistan’s geography “dictates certain parameters for us.
 We have also been faced with border problems including the most rugged mountains.
 It’s a global challenge and only global collective action is going to solve the problem.”

-As honorary consul general based in Houston, she has a wide territory in her jurisdiction besides Texas and Georgia including Oklahoma, New Mexico, Louisiana, Arkansas, Colorado, Mississippi, Alabama, and Florida.
+As consul general based in Houston, she has a wide territory in her jurisdiction besides Texas and Georgia including Oklahoma, New Mexico, Louisiana, Arkansas, Colorado, Mississippi, Alabama, and Florida.

 Despite the extent of her responsibilities, she promised to remain in touch with the Pakistani community in Georgia.
 “In my message wherever I go I say that this country is your country of choice: achieve, be successful and join the mainstream and be a force for the contribution of service.”